-The prerequisites are DES 2950, DES 3111, DES 3112, and Permission.
+The prerequisites are DES 2950, DES 3111, DES 3112, and permission.
 NOTE: Apply with Portfolio.
-Can be repeated for credit but may not exceed 12 credits.
+This course may be repeated for credit but total may not exceed 12 credits.
 This course is offered every semester.

 DES 4910 - Independent Study

 This course gives the advanced student an opportunity to work on a special area of interest that is not possible through the standard curriculum.